Investor Alert: Twitter, Inc. (TWTR) Class Action - Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Encourages Shareholders to Actively Participate

 The complaint alleges that throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose material adverse facts about the Company's business operations and prospects.
 Specifically, the complaint alleges that: (1) Twitter knew about security concerns on their platform; (2) Twitter actively worked to hide the security concerns from the board, the investing public, and regulators; (3) contrary to representations in SEC filings, Twitter did not take steps to improve security; (4) Twitter’s active refusal to address security issues increased the risk of loss of public goodwill; and (5) as a result, Defendants’ statements about Twitter’s business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complain on the firm's site: www.bgandg.com/twtr or contact Peretz Bronstein, Esq. or his Law Clerk and Client Relations Manager, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com/twtr or contact Peretz Bronstein, Esq. or his Law Clerk and Client Relations Manager, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
 If you suffered a loss in Twitter you have until November 14, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC represents investors in securities fraud class actions and shareholder derivative suits.
 The firm has recovered hundreds of millions of dollars for investors nationwide.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.